UCAT Coaching in India

 Eligibility Criteria for UCAT

-The UCAT (University Clinical Aptitude Test) is primarily required for students who are applying to undergraduate medical and dental programs in universities across the UK, Australia, and a few other countries, Here’s a breakdown of the general UCAT Eligibility Criteria for the 2024 UCAT exam.
+The UCAT (University Clinical Aptitude Test) is primarily required for students who are applying to undergraduate medical and dental programs in universities across the UK, Australia, and a few other countries, Here’s a breakdown of the general UCAT Eligibility criteria for the 2024 UCAT exam.

 Academic Qualifications